Hrádek (Rokycany District): Administrative division

+Etymology

+The Czech word hrádek (a diminutive from hrad) means 'small castle'.

 Geography

 Hrádek is located about 5 km southeast of Rokycany and 18 km east of Plzeň.
 Most of the municipal territory lies in the Švihov Highlands.
 The northern forested part extends into the Brdy Highlands and includes the highest point of Hrádek, the hill Hrádecký vrch at 549 m above sea level.

 Hrádek is situated in the valley of the Klabava River.
 It lies in a plateau on the left bank of the river.
 Hrádek together with Rokycany and Kamenný Újezd forms a contiguous built-up area along the Klabava River.

 History

-The first written mention of Hrádek is from 1325, when King John of Bohemia donated Hrádek to Petr of Rosenberg.
-The village of Nová Huť (lit.
-"New Smelter") gained its name in 1854.
+The first written mention of Hrádek is from 1325, when King John of Bohemia donated Hrádek to Peter I of Rosenberg.
+The village of Nová Huť (literally 'new smelter') gained its name in 1854.

 Since Middle Ages the Klabava valley region specialized in iron ore mining and iron production.
 This industrial aspect was further strengthened in the 20th century when both communities (Hrádek and Nová Huť) formed functionally one settlement with their economy centered around the Hrádecké železárny ironworks.
 Later both villages merged into one municipality.

-After World War II, local steelworks have expanded filling most of the area along the Klabava river.
+After World War II, local steelworks have expanded filling most of the area along the Klabava River.
 These investments were accompanied by massive residential construction that completely transformed Hrádek.
-New housing project grew in area between old Hrádek and Nová Huť villages covering the plateau south of Klabava river.
-Architecture of earlier stages of this new tenement houses district was inspired by Socialist realism.
-Main axis of new Hrádek is a wide avenue (1. máje Street) leading from Nová Huť to the southeast where it ends on the central square (9. května Square) with community centre, department store and other public facilities.
+New housing project grew in area between old Hrádek and Nová Huť villages covering the plateau south of the Klabava River.
 Rapid population growth followed and Hrádek acquired urban character.
 In 1970, Hrádek was promoted to a town.